-This is the first step in any performance analysis.
-This tutorial will describe how to configure Analyzer to use your browser to record your website.
-Then you will learn how to analyze the baseline performance of the testcase to answers questions such as:
+The Baseline Analysis tutorial (phase one) is the first step in any performance analysis.
+This tutorial describes how to configure Analyzer to use your browser to record your website.
+Then you see how to analyze the baseline performance of the testcase to answers questions such as: